ElektraInitiative/libelektra/src/plugins/backend_odbc/README.md

 > If you want to use metadata, the ODBC driver for your data source has to support **outer joins**.
 > This implies that currently, only ODBC drivers with support for outer joins are supported by the ODBC backend.

-The tables may also contain other columns, but they are not processed by this plugin and must support NULL- or DEFAULT-values, if you want to add tuples to the table via Elektra (e.g. by calling `kdb set <key> <value>`) in future versions.
+The tables may also contain other columns, but they are not processed by this plugin and must support NULL- or DEFAULT-values, if you want to add tuples to the table via Elektra (e.g. by calling `kdb set <key> <value>`).

 If the column for the key-name is not defined as a primary key and multiple rows contain the same key-name, they are treated as one key, where the value is taken from the first row and the metadata is combined.
 If multiple metakeys with the same metakey-name exist for a key, the last metavalue is used.
 This behavior is part of the internal algorithm of the plugin and could change in the future.
 So if you want a predictable and expectable behavior, make sure that the described primary- and foreign-key constraints are respected.

 ## Mounting